 Liberty Media, run by US billionaire John Malone and part owner of radio company Sirius XM in the US, bought F1’s parent company Delta TopCo in 2017 for $8 billion and the company is publically traded in the US.

-As with many other areas, good options can also be buying the so-called ‘picks and shovel’ firms related to the industry rather than the main players themselves.
+As with many other areas, good options can also be investing in the so-called ‘picks and shovel’ firms related to the industry rather than the main players themselves.

-Remember that it’s never a good idea to go long blindly in something just because you’re a fan.
+Remember that it’s never a good idea to invest blindly in something just because you’re a fan.
 Many football aficionados have been disappointed by investing in their own teams’ shares.
 It’s important to make sure that the companies you are buying into are good investments in their own right.

 Always do your own research before committing your money, because in the worse-case scenario you could wind up losing it all.
 Here are some stock suggestions: